Mozart's nationality: Austria

-For maps depicting the Circles of the Holy Roman Empire, see Imperial Circle.

-Later developments

-The political situation that prevailed in Mozart's lifetime did not long endure, with radical changes resulting from the Napoleonic Wars.
-Holy Roman Emperor Francis II first decreed (1804) a new Austrian Empire, consisting solely of the lands ruled directly by the Habsburgs.
-Two years later (1806), he allowed the Holy Roman Empire to lapse, ending its centuries-long existence.

-The wars also had drastic consequences for Salzburg.
-In 1800 it was occupied by Napoleon's troops; the reigning prince-archbishop Hieronymus von Colloredo (Mozart's previous employer) had to flee.
-He never again exercised political rule, though he retained his ecclesiastical title.
-In the negotiated settlements that followed, Salzburg was first made into an independent secular state (the Electorate of Salzburg, 1803), then unified with the Austrian Empire (1805), then awarded to Bavaria (1809), and finally returned again to the Austrian Empire (1816).

-The Austrian Empire underwent further political evolution, ultimately disintegrating in 1918 at the end of the First World War, at which time the small residual nation of Austria—including the old territory of Salzburg—was created.

-"Germany" as cultural concept
+Germany

-As noted above, there was no country called "Germany" in Mozart's day; rather, there were hundreds of independent or quasi-independent German-speaking states.
-Of these, Prussia (blue on the map) was already on the rise, expanding its territory, and it was under Prussian leadership that Germany was ultimately unified in 1871.
-It was only as of that year that one could speak of a German nation-state.
+As noted above, there was no unified country called "Germany" during Mozart's life; rather, there were hundreds of quasi-independent German-speaking states, mostly in the "Holy Roman Empire of the German Nation".
+Of the German-speaking states, Prussia (blue on the map) was already on the rise, expanding its territory, and it was under Prussian leadership that Germany was ultimately unified in 1871.

 However, the word "German" (in German: deutsch) was in use well before this time, designating the people of central Europe who shared German language and culture.
-To give an example, when in 1801 Mozart's old colleague Emanuel Schikaneder opened the Theater an der Wien in Vienna, a Leipzig music journal praised the new theater as "the "most comfortable and satisfactory in the whole of Germany".
+For example, when in 1801 Mozart's old colleague Emanuel Schikaneder opened the Theater an der Wien in Vienna, a Leipzig music journal praised the new theater as "the "most comfortable and satisfactory in the whole of Germany".
 The city of Salzburg, owing to its fine ecclesiastical architecture, was sometimes called "the German Rome".

 Mozart himself used the word "German" in this sense, and apparently felt a sense of national or ethnic pride in being German.
-The following passage, from a letter to his father Leopold, attests to this:
+The following passage, from a letter to his father Leopold, born in modern day Germany and seen as a German by modern historic literature, attests to this:

 A series of similar recorded utterances from Mozart is given by Kerst (1906).
 From this evidence, it is clear that Mozart considered himself to be German.
-However, for the reasons just given, the relevant sense is necessarily a linguistic or cultural one, there being no country of "Germany" of which Mozart could have been a citizen.
+However, for the reasons just given, the relevant sense is necessarily a linguistic or cultural one, there being no nation-state of "Germany" of which Mozart could have been a citizen.
 Roselli (1998, 10) asserts that "Mozart was born into a part of Europe where nationality in the modern sense did not exist."